jcbrinfo/bakfile/README.md

 If you need to swap the ownership between two users, you can create a temporary user using `adduser` before running `chown`.

+## How to clean the project directory

+To remove all your setting files and volume backups from the project directory, see the `*clean` and `clean-*` targets of the `Makefile`.

 ## TODO